w3f/Grants-Program/applications/DAOsign.md

 **Technical design:**

-Proofs are implemented in EIP-712 standard and signed using user’s EVM private key.
-We are supporting this standard in Ink! smart contract to be able to verify signature.
-Also, we are implementing EIP-2771 standard to allow Agreement Signers gas-free delegation to publish proof on-chain.
+Proofs are implemented in the EIP-712 standard and adjusted to !ink ecosystem.
+Signed using user’s !ink private key.
+We are supporting this standard in Ink! smart contract to be able to verify the signature.
+Also, we are implementing an adjusted EIP-2771 standard to allow Agreement Signers gas-free delegation to publish proof on-chain.712 standard will be used for for proofs, adaptation means that user data is converted to a binary bit; we use its hash (serialization vs deserialization)
+And 271 standard - to securely send the proof and receive it.
+So that EVM standards will be adapted to !ink ecosystem requirements.

 Detailed storyboard can be found here: https://consideritdone.storiesonboard.com/m/PUCLDvQC4kKwoRJ8kbm3MA .